 We’ve never been more aware of the importance of being happy at work.

 Mental health has been thrust into the limelight, with people in the public eye regularly talking about the battles they face.
 We all know that it’s good to talk, and to be open about any issues that could be affecting our mental health.
 Along with this wave of acceptance that we are all on life’s rollercoaster comes a focus on mental health in the workplace – and how work can either help keep us buoyant, or severely rock the boat.
+All the more reason for PCS to explain it’s Five C’s Recipe for Happiness.

 Every business has a duty of care to its staff, but those that go further and actually put plans in place to promote happiness across their teams don’t just see more smiles around the office, they actually see their profit margins increase.